nylocx/adventofcode2019/README.md

-# adventofcode2019
+# Solutions for Advent of Code 2019

-Solutions for Advent of Code 2019  (https://adventofcode.com/2019)
+Solutions provided in a Jupyter notebook with the aim to be concise and pythonic.